 DesignLab Nation Newcastle/ Gateshead - Call out for designer/artist/maker

 North East Museums (Shipley Art Gallery) are collaborating with designers and local schools as part of DesignLab Nation, a national school’s programme led by the Victoria and Albert Museum, London.
 We are looking to recruit an innovative designer/artist/maker to lead exciting design projects with Secondary school students and teachers based in the Newcastle/ Gateshead area between September 2025 and August 2026.
-This designer will work with up to three Newcastle/Gateshead based Secondary schools on exciting in-depth design projects focussing on the theme of Ceramics.
+This designer will work with up to three Newcastle/Gateshead based Secondary schools on exciting in-depth design projects focussing on the theme of seating and chair design.

 The selected designer will set a design challenge for students, which they will then work towards solving through four creative full day sessions.
 With support from museum teams from Shipley Art Gallery (Gateshead) and the V&A, the designer will plan a series of focussed workshops, highlighting key stages of a designer’s journey including finding inspiration, writing a brief, experimentation, prototyping, and presentation.
 Sessions should involve creative thinking, critical thinking, and collaborative activities, as well as interactive talks, demonstrations, and supportive feedback crits.
 Students and teachers will be encouraged to take inspiration from objects and collections at V&A and Shipley Art Gallery.